brimdata/zed/docs/lake/design.md

 query.

 ```
-zed lake query -z 'from logs at 1tRxi7zjT7oKxCBwwZ0rbaiLRxb | count() by _path'
+zed lake query -z 'from logs at 1tRxi7zjT7oKxCBwwZ0rbaiLRxb | count() by field'
 ```

 In this way, a query can time-travel through the journal.
 As long as the